The surprising power of a low-income year

 This power comes from three main sources:

-You’re eligible for certain income-qualified opportunities
+You’re eligible for certain income-qualified tax credits and programs

-You have the time to knock out personal admin
+You have the time to knock out personal admin — critical in a part of your life where procrastination can be expensive

 Before we jump in…